 Password Description Format PT System Password (PT) for User Used to access user-level PT programming.
 The specific PT programming items that may be programmed at user level can be selected through system programming item.
 4 - 10 digits System Password (PT) for Administrator Used to access administrator-level PT programming.
 All PT programming settings are available.

-PC System Password (PC) for User Used with the user-level programmer code to access user-level PC programming.
+Password Description Format PC System Password (PC) for User Used with the user-level programmer code to access user- level PC programming.
 The installer can specify which system programming settings are available.
-4 - 10 characters System Password (PC) for Administrator Used with the administrator-level programmer code to access administrator-level PC programming.
+4 - 10 characters Administrator Used with the administrator-level programmer code to access administrator-level PC programming.
 The installer can specify which system programming settings are available.
 System Password (PC) for Installer Used with the installer-level programmer code to access installer-level PC programming.
 All system programming settings are available.

+The three programmer codes used for PC programming can be set through Maintenance Console, using the 2.4.6 Tool-Programmer Code Change option.
 For more information about programmer codes, see Section 2.1.2 Access Levels in the PC Programming Manual.
+The required format of each code is as follows: